-There is plenty of houseboat movers, and they are all a little different.
-You can use the link below to get yourself a houseboat moving quote from us.
-We use reliable transporters with the proper equipment.
+There are plenty of houseboat movers, and they are all a little different.
+You can use the link below to get yourself a houseboat moving quote.
+Find a reliable transporter with the proper equipment.

 Preparing a houseboat for safe transport is an important step to insure a smooth & timely shipment.
 The Prep Guide will help in identifying areas that need your attention.
 Remember that general height limitations are 13'6".